iardelian/Revive-S/README.md

     ...
  ```

- On some devices (Xiomi, Huawei, Oppo, ext.) background services blocked by system.
+ On some devices (Xiaomi, Huawei, Oppo, ext.) background services blocked by system.
 For such cases you can try to request autostart permission manually:
  ```
   AutoStartPermission.launchAutostartActivity(context);
  ```